-IFSM 305 Information Systems in Healthcare Organizations (3)
+IFSM 305 Information Systems in Healthcare Organizations (3) STAT 200 Introduction to Statistics (3)

 The following table is designed to provide an optimal order for taking both required and recommended general education, major, and elective courses for this program.
 Your plan will be unique to you, based on your previous education.
-Contact an advisor or a local UMGC representative if you have any questions about your academic advisement report.
+Contact an advisor if you have any questions about your academic advisement report.